salli-v/Opera_app/README.md

 ## Description

-Opera app is an application to manage tickets bought on the occasion of opera session by a user.
+OperaApp is an application to manage tickets bought on the occasion of an opera session by a user.
+An app can be used to organize the interactions between the customer and selling department, a user has an opportunity to choose an available session, purchase tickets, make an order, login, register.
+The App has integrated ability to manage opera sessions, performances, schedule, and administrating user' customer experience.

 ## Setting

-file src/main/resources/`hibernate.cfg.xml` is to be configured under RDBMS in use
+file src/main/resources/`hibernate.cfg.xml` is to be configured under RDBMS in use:

+db.driver=YOUR_DRIVER

+db.url=YOUR_URL

+db.username=YOUR_USERNAME

+db.password=YOUR_PASSWORD

 ## Usage